misterSokor/litflix-app/README.md

 # Litflix — Online Book Store API 📚

 > A Spring Boot REST API for managing books, categories, shopping carts, and orders with JWT-based authentication and Liquibase-managed schema migrations.
+>
+>
->Project statement:
+>Problem statement:
+>
 > This application helps readers easily browse, search, and purchase books from the comfort of their home.
-It offers personalized recommendations, secure and fast checkout, and a well-organized digital library, ensuring that readers can discover
+It offers personalized recommendations, secure and fast checkout, and a well-organized digital library, ensuring that readers can discover, buy, and enjoy books
+>
 <img width="284" height="430" alt="Screen Shot 2025-08-13 at 22 18 40" src="https://github.com/user-attachments/assets/d6fd8ecc-5928-4053-ab12-3c054b791fad" />
 ---